 Therefore, many advertisers compete for the same advertising space, increasing the price.
 Before creating text ads, be sure that you’ll get a return on investment.

 You can make your text ads stand out by including your target audience’s job description in the click-through rate.
-Also, using a human face, preferably your friend, as your advertisement instead of a logo, yields better results.
+Also, using a human face, preferably your friend, as your advertisement design instead of a logo, yields better results.

 Furthermore, your tone should be clear and friendly.
 Writing in clear sentences ensures that your copy sounds natural and conversational.